 Be ready to file a claim

-Since quakes are so unpredictable, Whittle suggests keeping your insurance agent's card in your wallet, or storing information about your earthquake insurance and other policies in your cellphone, Whittle suggests.
+Keep your insurance agent's card in your wallet, or store information about your earthquake insurance and other policies in your cellphone, Whittle suggests.
 That way, you'll be sure to have it when you need it.

 "We don't want to see people getting killed after an earthquake because they go back in a damaged home to get paperwork," says Whittle.

 Second, take inventory of everything in your house.
 Make copies of receipts from appliance purchases and other big items.
 Take pictures or video of your belongings.
 Store this list in a safe deposit box or firebox in your home.
-Recalling everything that you had is much harder after a catastrophe.
+Trying to remember everything that you had is much harder after a catastrophe.
 Being prepared ahead of time will speed your recovery.